mohamedelsharkawy-coder/Real-Time-American-Sign-Language-Recognition/README.md

   1- Collecting the images for the 5 sign languages:
     - There is no Given Dataset for such a problem --> so we have to create own dataset.
     - Using webcam to capture images of me doing the sign langauges.
-    - Extract the frames from the downloaded tutorial videos to increase the size of data and apply the variaty in the collceted images. link_1 : https://www.signingsavvy.com/
+    - Extract the frames from the downloaded tutorial videos to increase the size of data and apply the variaty in the collceted images.\n link_1 : https://www.signingsavvy.com/
         link_2 : https://www.signasl.org/